-We achieve this by working with sports, the sports wagering industry, state and territory regulators and international counterparts to provide a clearer, more transparent, and consistent sports wagering regulatory framework.
-This is done to protect Australian sport from competition manipulation and sports wagering related threats.
+We work with sports, the sports wagering industry, state and territory regulators and international counterparts to identify and coordinate Australia's response to competition manipulation and wagering related corruption.

 On this page